v-strings/GodTierArchiveWebsite/source/index.rst

 The Peanut Butter Complex
 ==========================
 This Site is the main hub for LowTierGod-related Archives.
 It includes a troll channel archive (over 4.5K videos), a massive vod archive (around 1.5K), and links to a large clip archive, Low Tier God reuploads, and my troll channel.

   This archive wouldn't have been possible without `youtube-dl / yt-dlp <https://github.com/yt-dlp/yt-dlp>`_, a very simple command-line youtube downloader.
 It's a must-have if you're serious about archiving videos or streams.

 :doc:`channels/index`
 ----------------------
 GodTierArchive is an archive.org account preserving every LowTierGod troll channel terminated after June 2021 (when I started archiving).
-OVER HALF of ALL LTG-related videos on youtube have been wiped in less than 2 years (OVER 4500 VIDEOS), so this archive exists to ensure troll channels are preserved.

 .. note::